Croatian interlace

 The Croatian interlace or Croatian wattle, known as the pleter or troplet in Croatian, is a type of interlace, most characteristic for its three-ribbon pattern.
+It is one of the most often used patterns of Croatian pre-Romanesque art and architecture.

+Overview

-It is one of the most often used patterns of pre-romanesque Croatian art.
-It is found on and within churches as well as monasteries built in early medieval Kingdom of Croatia between the 9th and beginning of the 12th century.
+It is found on and within churches as well as monasteries built in early medieval Duchy of Croatia and Kingdom of Croatia between the 9th and beginning of the 12th century, with examples counting in "hundreds", making Croatia country with highest concentration of interlace in general in Europe.

+The interlaces in Croatia are dominated by double and triple ribbons.
 The ornamental strings were sometimes grouped together with animal and herbal figures.

-Most representative examples of inscriptions embellished with the interlace include the Baška tablet, baptismal font of Duke Višeslav of Croatia and the Branimir Inscription.
+Most representative examples of inscriptions embellished with the interlace include the Baška tablet, Baptismal font of Prince Višeslav and the Branimir Inscription.
 Other notable examples are located near Knin, in Ždrapanj and Žavić by the Bribir settlement, Rižinice near Solin and in Split and Zadar.

+Origin

+There is a scholarly debate about the origin and identity of the regional three-ribbon interlace, some considering it as Croatian "national expression", other arguing Lombardic influence (introduced by the Patriarchate of Aquileia), but such exclusive models are problematic.

+Modern

 Croatia has a civil and military decoration called the Order of the Croatian Interlace.

-Pleter Cross

-During the 8th century, the Pope assigned Croatia with its own idiosyncratic cross based on Croatian interlace.
-It is commonly known as The Pleter Cross.
-The symbol is still very much used and adored in Croatia in the modern day as it represents both Christianity and Croatian Culture.